EXPLAINER: What comes next with John Lee leading Hong Kong?

-HONG KONG (AP) — There was little doubt over John Lee’s election as Hong Kong’s next chief executive.
+HONG KONG (AP) — There was little doubt about John Lee’s election as Hong Kong’s next leader.

-A career police officer and the city’s security chief received over 99% of the vote from an election committee stacked with mostly pro-Beijing members.
-He was the sole candidate in Sunday’s election.
+The city’s former security chief received more than 99% of the vote from a committee stacked with mostly pro-Beijing members.
+He was the sole candidate in Sunday’s vote.

-On July 1, the anniversary of Hong Kong’s 1997 handover from Britain to China, Lee will take control of the semi-autonomous territory from Carrie Lam.
-She leaves after five tumultuous years that spanned pro-democracy protests in 2019, a subsequent crackdown that snuffed out virtually all dissent, and Hong Kong’s worst coronavirus outbreak that has killed over 9,000 people this year.
+On July 1, the 25th anniversary of Hong Kong’s 1997 handover from Britain to China, Lee will take over as chief executive of the semi-autonomous territory from Carrie Lam.
+She leaves after five tumultuous years that spanned pro-democracy protests in 2019, a subsequent crackdown that snuffed out virtually all dissent, and Hong Kong’s worst coronavirus outbreak, which has killed more than 9,000 people this year.

-Lee, 64, spent more than three decades of his civil service career in the police force before he was appointed undersecretary of Hong Kong’s security bureau in 2012.
+Lee, 64, spent more than three decades in the police force before he was appointed undersecretary of Hong Kong’s security bureau in 2012.
 He was promoted to security minister in 2017 in Lam’s government.
 He was a key figure in pushing for a proposed extradition bill in 2019 that would’ve sent Hong Kong suspects to mainland China, where courts operate under the ruling Communist Party.

 But the bill sparked massive anti-government protests over fears that Beijing was encroaching on Hong Kong’s autonomy, and soon morphed into calls for wider democratic rights, including universal suffrage.
 The government backtracked on the bill, but under Lee, police unleashed a heavy response that included the use of tear gas and rubber bullets against protesters as well as mass arrests.